 International Conference 25–26 March 2021

 The digital era is changing the terms on which democracies operate.
 The Prime Minister’s Office of Iceland hosts an international conference on the challenges of digital technologies for democracy, equality and the rule of law in cooperation with the EDDA Research Center at the University of Iceland, the Icelandic Parliament and the Media Commission of Iceland.
 The conference is held electronically and in Harpa Conference Center in Reykjavík 25–26 March 2021.
-In-person participation depends on gathering restrictions.

 The conference will address the role of government and public policy in upholding democratic, rule-of-law procedures and human rights amidst these technological developments.
 Can the digital sphere be regulated while protecting and enabling the new democratic possibilities it affords?